Extrajudicial killings and forced disappearances in the Philippines: Malacañang's peace summit and Puno's killings summit

 Because of the magnitude of Philippine killings and desaparecidos, 22nd Chief Justice Reynato Puno of the Supreme Court of the Philippines called a National Consultative Summit on extrajudicial killings on July 16 and 17, 2007, at the Manila Hotel.
-Participants included representatives from government (including the Armed Forces of the Philippines, the PNP, Commission on Human Rights (Philippines), media, academe, civil society, and other stakeholders.
-On the other hand, the Malacañang-sponsored "Mindanao Peace and Security Summit", July 8–10, 2007, in Cagayan de Oro, concentrated on the anti-terror law, or the Human Security Act (HSA) of 2007, to make it more acceptable to the public.
+Participants included representatives from government (including the Armed Forces of the Philippines, the PNP, the Commission on Human Rights (Philippines), media, academia, civil society, and other stakeholders.
+On the other hand, the Malacañang-sponsored "Mindanao Peace and Security Summit," July 8–10, 2007, in Cagayan de Oro, concentrated on the anti-terror law, or the Human Security Act (HSA) of 2007, to make it more acceptable to the public.

 At the July 16 summit, Reynato Puno stated that the Commission on Human Rights reported the number of victims at 403 from 2001 to May 31, 2007.
-Karapatan reported 863 deaths until 2007, and more than 900 as of May 2008, and most of them were members of left-wing groups.
+Karapatan reported 863 deaths until 2007 and more than 900 as of May 2008, and most of them were members of left-wing groups.
 Karapatan gave a breakdown of its figures on human rights violations: 7,442 victims of forced evacuations or displacement, 5,459 victims of indiscriminate firing of weapons, and 3,042 victims of food and economic blockade.
-The rights group Desparecidos reported as of May 15, 2008, 194 victims of enforced disappearances under the Arroyo administration, with the latest abduction of National Democratic Front political consultant for Cagayan Valley, activist Randy Felix Malayao, 39, a volunteer worker.
+The rights group Desparecidos reported as of May 15, 2008, 194 victims of enforced disappearances under the Arroyo administration, with the latest abduction of National Democratic Front political consultant for Cagayan Valley activist Randy Felix Malayao, 39, a volunteer worker.

 Counsels for the Defense of Liberties (CODAL), Philippines, a lawyers’ organization stated that since 2001, 26 lawyers and 10 judges were killed due to their professions.
 755 civilians had been killed extrajudicially, while 359 survived attacks.
 184 persons were still missing.

 Bishop Deogracias Iñiguez stated that on the CBCP/Catholic Church's count, the number of victims of extrajudicial killings is 778.
 Survivors of "political assassinations" reached 370.
-203 "massacre" were victims, 186 were missing or involuntarily disappeared, and 502 tortured or illegally arrested.
+203 victims were killed, 186 were missing or involuntarily disappeared, and 502 were tortured or illegally arrested.
 Iñiguez denounced the government's implementation of its Oplan Bantay Laya I and II.